A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Simulation Results

 We demonstrate the scalability of the proposed scheme as follows.
-We first simulate the connection of inverter~$1$ and~$2$ in Fig.~\ref{inverterTest}, then inverter~$3$ is \yo{connected} to bus~$2$.
-The response with the proposed control scheme is shown in Fig.~\ref{figss}a--c, and this is compared to the equivalent response with the conventional frequency droop and voltage scheme~\cite{pogaku2007} shown in Fig.~\ref{figss}d--f.
-In both cases inverter~$1$ and~$2$ are synchronized before connecting inverter $3$ at $t=0.15\,\text{s}$. \yo{Note that the secondary controller is not used in the simulation in Fig.~\ref{figss}a--c.
-As it \ic{involves} information from every inverter, it can be activated shortly after connecting the third inverter to achieve active power sharing.} Fig.~\ref{figss}a--c shows that the response of the proposed scheme has much fewer oscillations and this is without retuning controller parameters, which demonstrates a plug-and-play capability.
-This is in contrast to Fig.~\ref{figss}d--f where the \yo{conventional frequency droop and voltage control scheme} shows severe oscillations \yo{with} large overshoots and undershoots.
+We first simulate the connection of inverter~$1$ and~$2$ in Fig.~\ref{inverterTest}, then inverter~$3$ is {connected} to bus~$2$.
+The response with the proposed control scheme is shown in Fig.~\ref{figss}(a)--(c) (1st column), and this is compared to the equivalent response with the conventional frequency droop and voltage scheme~\cite{pogaku2007} shown in Fig.~\ref{figss}(d)--(f) (2nd column), \yo{and those with the conventional angle droop and voltage scheme~\cite{majumder2009angle, ysunGuerrero2017} shown in Fig.~\ref{figss}(g)--(i) (3rd column).} In \yo{the three} cases inverter~$1$ and~$2$ are synchronized before connecting inverter $3$ at $t=0.15\,\text{s}$. {Note that the secondary controller is not used in the simulation in Fig.~\ref{figss}a--c.
+As it {involves} information from every inverter, it can be activated shortly after connecting the third inverter to achieve active power sharing.} Fig.~\ref{figss}(a)--(c) shows that the response of the proposed scheme has much fewer oscillations and this is without retuning controller parameters, which demonstrates a plug-and-play capability, \yrr{i.e. new inverters that implement our control policy can be introduced into the network while maintaining its stability, thus allowing to extend to larger networks.} This is in contrast to \yo{Fig.~\ref{figss}(d)--(f) \& \ref{figss}(g)--(i) where the conventional control policies show} severe oscillations {with} large \irr{overshoots.}